Kislovskiy/talks/2023_PyData_Berlin/README.md

 I find it very practical to introduce changes first in staging dashboard, discuss them with the stakeholders, and then push them to production dashboard.

 ## Slide 22

 Stress test your code to know the limits.
-Once I found myself writing a script that was working correctly, but it was rediculously slow.
+Once I found myself writing a script that was working correctly, but it was ridiculously slow.
 I thought that it's fine.
 I'll just run it once a day.
 But only after I tried to execute it on real size data, I realised that it was not only taking 10 hours to finish, but also caused out of memory exceptions.
 I had to rewrite the code to make it more efficient and learn about map-reduce paradigm.
 But this is another story.

 ## Slide 23

 If I look back at my journey, I can see that many mistakes were made, but It's fine, I'm still learning.
 I believe, you remember that working collaboratively is a key to success, and you could save a lot of time by understanding what exactly you need to demonstrate with your visualisation.
 When I talk about reproducibility, I want to always reproduce any of the plot's I've created in the past in the order of minutes, not hours.
 I found that Python files work best for me, than Jupyter notebooks, but the best tool is the one that you are comfortable with the most.
-Git is a must have for me, because it allows me to go back in time and see how the visualisation evolved.
+Git is an absolute must-have for me, because it allows me to go back in time and see how the visualisation evolved.
 Monitoring is something that gives me a piece of mind, because I know that if something goes wrong, I will be notified.
-I have a separate channel in messenger tool at work where everyday a number of cron jobs report the status of data collection, data processing, and availability of datasets, I know that everything is green there, I can sleep well.
+I have a separate channel in messenger tool at work where every day a number of cron jobs report the status of data collection, data processing, and availability of datasets, I know that everything is green there, I can sleep well.
 If read, I quickly go and see what's wrong.
 And we looked at the example of continuous delivery pipeline, where we could use GitHub actions to verify the data visualisation code.